 Graduates of this certificate with a 2.5 overall grade point average may qualify for sophomore status at various University of Wisconsin colleges.
-Or graduates desiring to continue their education at Moraine Park could apply all of the credits earned to a Moraine Park associate of applied science degree program.
-View additional transfer information online at www.morainepark.edu/transfer.
+Graduates desiring to continue their education at Moraine Park could apply all of the credits earned to a Moraine Park associate of applied science degree program.
+View additional transfer information online at morainepark.edu/transfer.